SSD Controller Technical Reference

 The Phison PS5021-E21T is a budget PCIe Gen4 DRAM-less controller relying on Host Memory Buffer (HMB) to store translation tables in the host PC's system RAM.
 It gained infamy from a confirmed PCIe 4.0 data loss bug affecting 1TB M.2 2230 models (discovered by PCPartPicker, acknowledged by Phison).
 The bug triggers at Gen4 speeds but not Gen3, making Steam Deck (Gen3) less affected than ROG Ally (Gen4).
-PC-3000 SSD access for this controller is limited.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Phison PS5021-E21T Specifications